 Geothermal heating plants

 Geothermal energy is free and renewable.
-Several techniques exist to use geothermal energy, the two main techniques being water-source (left) and ground-source (right) heat pumps :
+Several technologies exist to use geothermal energy, the two main being water-source (left) and ground-source (right) heat pumps:

 A rapidly growing market